Hornchurch tube station: History

 Hornchurch was served by regular daily District/LTSR through trains from June 1912 to September 1932, changing from electric District to steam LTSR locomotives at Barking.
 Delayed by World War I, an additional pair of electrified fourth rail tracks were extended by the London, Midland and Scottish Railway to Upminster and services of the District resumed at Hornchurch in 1932.
 To coincide with the introduction of electric services, the station was rebuilt with two additional platforms and a new ticket office spanning the tracks facing onto Station Lane.
 The goods yard was moved from the north to the south of the station to accommodate the new slow lines.
 The station was built to the designs of LMS architect William Henry Hamlyn, drawing inspiration from London Underground station architecture.
 Electric train service was initially a train every 10 minutes at peak times and every 20 minutes off-peak.

 The District Railway was incorporated into London Transport in 1933, and became known as the District line.
 A new station at Upminster Bridge became the next station to the east in 1934 and Elm Park was added to the west in 1935.
 The 1947 timetable shows only a few services a day provided by the London, Midland and Scottish Railway and a frequent service provided by the District.

 After nationalisation of the railways in 1948, management of the station passed to British Railways.
 The remaining Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
-Barking station was reconfigured to provide cross-platform interchange between District line and Fenchurch Street services.
+To compensate for the loss of direct trains, Barking station was reconfigured to provide cross-platform interchange between District line and Fenchurch Street services.
+(Note: Tickets for Fenchurch Street and Tower Hill (previously Mark Lane) have been interchangeable since the introduction of District service.)
 British Rail continued to manage the station despite providing none of the services and on 1 January 1969 ownership transferred to the London Underground.